• Skip to primary navigation

 • Preheat the air fryer basket

-• Make sure the chickpeas are drained and (especially if using canned to rid excess sodium) and blot with a paper towel. (picture 1)
+• Make sure the chickpeas are drained and (especially if you are using canned to rid the excess sodium) and blot with a paper towel. (picture 1)

-• Place the chickpeas in a large bowl and proceed to sprinkle on the coconut oil, curry powder, parsley, chilli and pink salt. (picture 2)
+• Place the chickpeas in a large bowl and proceed to sprinkle on the lime juice, curry powder, paprika, parsley, scotch bonnet pepper powder and pink salt. (picture 2)

 • Use a spoon to evenly combine the herb and spices so each chickpeas is coated. (picture 3)